-This company profile of Anheuser-Busch InBev (AB InBev) reveals the unethical practices of the world’s largest beer producer.
-It provides examples of harmful methods across the categories of political interference, promotion, sabotage, manipulation, and deception – the Dubious 5 strategies.
+This company profile of Anheuser-Busch InBev (AB InBev) exposes the practices of the world’s largest beer producer.
+It highlights examples of the company’s strategies of political interference, promotion, sabotage, manipulation, and deception, known as the Dubious Five strategies

 Introduction